broeker/jumpsuit/src/pages/index.md

     alt: Jumpsuit diagram
     image: /img/jumpsuit.svg
   intro: >-
-    Maybe there is a smarter way to build the web.
+    Now there is a smarter way to build the web.
 Led by frameworks such as [Gatsby](https://www.gatsbyjs.org/) and [React](https://reactjs.org/), along
     with modern platforms like [Netlify](https://www.netlify.com/), the rise of the [JAMstack](https://jamstack.org/), and the [headless